Military Connected Families

 Unofficial Withdrawal: Students who enroll in a class and never participate, or remain enrolled in a class but at some point cease participation, are potential risks for an unofficial withdrawal.
 Such students may receive a grade of “F” for the course, or, per Class Attendance Policy in the Hastings College Catalog, may be removed from the class by request of the course instructor.
 If a student never participates or ceases to participate in all classes in which they are enrolled for an academic session, that student is considered to be unofficially withdrawn.
 THE DATE OF WITHDRAW is the last day the student participated in an “academically-related activity.

-If a student withdraws prior to completing at least 60% of the term, 100% of the TA funds are returned.
+If a student withdraws prior to completing at least 60% of the course, 100% of the TA funds are returned.
 This may create a balance due on the student’s account.

-After the 60% of the term, the student is considered to have earned 100% of the TA funds.
+After the 60% of the course, the student is considered to have earned 100% of the TA funds.